-(Dan Tri) - Regarding the incident of nearly 600 forest trees along the border patrol route in Dak Nong being cut down, the Provincial Border Guard Command said that the incident occurred due to taking advantage of forest clearing.
+(Dan Tri) - Regarding the incident of nearly 600 forest trees being cut down along the border patrol route in Dak Nong , the Provincial Border Guard Command said that the incident occurred due to taking advantage of forest clearing.

-According to the Dak Nong Provincial Border Guard Command, on December 21, 2024, the Bu Chap Border Guard Station Command invited the Border Protection Forest Management Board and the Tuy Duc - Dak R'lap Inter-District Forest Protection Department to work on cutting and clearing trees on both sides of the border patrol road to ensure safety for people traveling through the area.
+According to the Dak Nong Provincial Border Guard Command, on December 21, 2024, the Bu Chap Border Guard Station Command invited the Border Belt Protection Forest Management Board and the Tuy Duc - Dak R'lap Inter-District Forest Protection Department to work on cutting and clearing trees on both sides of the border patrol road to ensure safety for people traveling through the area.

 Scene of deforestation (Photo: Uy Nguyen).